Martin Ødegaard: 2021–25: Permanent transfer and club captaincy

-On Boxing Day, Ødegaard provided two assists in Arsenal's first match since the conclusion of the World Cup, a 3–1 win over West Ham. Ødegaard would win the Premier League Player of the Month award for November/December 2022.
+On 26 December, Ødegaard provided two assists in Arsenal's first match since the conclusion of the World Cup, a 3–1 win over West Ham United. Ødegaard would win the Premier League Player of the Month award for November/December 2022.
 He became the first Arsenal player to win the award since September 2019.
 On 15 January 2023, Ødegaard's first-half strike guided Arsenal to a 2–0 win over Tottenham Hotspur, which was Arsenal's first away win against their rivals in the Premier League since 2014.
 On 13 March, he was awarded the Premier League Player of the Year award at the 2023 London Football Awards.
 On 2 May, Ødegaard scored a first-half brace against Chelsea, leading his team to a 3–1 victory.
 At the conclusion of the season, Ødegaard was voted Arsenal Player of the Season, and was also nominated for the Premier League Player of the Season, Premier League Young Player of the Season and the FWA Footballer of the Year.
 He was also named in the PFA Team of the Year.

-On 21 August 2023, Ødegaard scored the only goal of the game against Crystal Palace from the spot in Arsenal's first away match of the 2023–24 Premier League season.
+On 21 August 2023, Ødegaard scored the only goal of the game against Crystal Palace from the spot in Arsenal's first away match of the 2023–24 season.
 It was his first attempt from the penalty spot in a league match since May 2019.
 On 20 September, Ødegaard scored his first Champions League goal in a 4–0 win over PSV Eindhoven, which was Arsenal's first appearance in the competition since 2017.

 On 22 September, Ødegaard signed a new long-term contract with Arsenal, saying it "was a really easy decision" and "I've found a place where I can be really settled and call my home."

-On 11 February 2024, in a 6–0 away win against West Ham, Ødegaard became the first player on record since 2003–04 to complete 100+ passes (107), create at least five chances (7), and assist multiple goals (2) in the same Premier League match.
+On 11 February 2024, in a 6–0 away win against West Ham United, Ødegaard became the first player on record since 2003–04 to complete 100+ passes (107), create at least five chances (7), and assist multiple goals (2) in the same Premier League match.
 On 12 March, he played a crucial role in leading Arsenal to a 1–1 on agg., 4–2 on penalties victory over Porto, providing the assist for Arsenal's equaliser in the tie and helping to seal their progression to the Champions League quarter-finals for the first time in 14 years.
 On 23 April, Ødegaard was instrumental in a 5–0 home victory against Chelsea, assisting their third and fifth goals, and became the first Arsenal player since Mesut Özil to create eight chances from open play in a Premier League match.
 He ended the season as the player with the most chances created from open play in the 2023–24 Premier League season, with 88. Ødegaard was confirmed as Arsenal's Player of the Season following the end of the season, winning the award for the second time in a row.